Kitchens are essentially the heart of the home; however, they are also one of the most susceptible areas to “intruders.”

 Dealing with these unwelcome pests can be challenging, although knowing what pest you are dealing with is much easier.
 Here are the most common pests you may find in the kitchen to help you get started on the road to eliminating these critters from the kitchen.

 Common Pests Found In The Kitchen

-One of the most common pests found in any house are flies, which make their way into the food-rich kitchen.
+One of the most common pests in any house is flies, which make their way into the food-rich kitchen.
 No one wants to have flown in the room where you prepare food and have them all over your edibles.

-Among the different types of flies, the most common ones are standard house flies, which are present no matter the geographical location.
-Other types of flies commonly found in kitchens are blowflies, fruit flies, and sand flies.
-Of course, depending on where you live, there may be other types of flies found in your area.
+Among the different types of flies, the most common ones are standard house flies, which are present regardless of geographical location.
+Other flies commonly found in kitchens are blowflies, fruit flies, and sand flies.
+Of course, depending on where you live, other types of flies may be found in your area.